 This is an interesting point of debate when it comes to Rise of Planet of the Apes: is it prequel or complete reboot to the Planet of the Apes franchise?
 Rick Jaffa and Amanda Silver's screenplay can be interpreted either way.
 On the "prequel" side the film hints at certain elements that leave it open to it taking place before the original Planet of the Apes (a spaceship that is headlined as "Lost in Space" could be the ship that would eventually crash on the Planet of Apes).
 On the "reboot" side the film totally ignores the storyline set up from Beneath Planet of the Apes onward.
 Therefore, while Rise of the Planet of the Apes has elements of the Ape series, its divergence from major elements of the established storyline make it more a reboot.

 The flatness of the characters extends to the performances.
-Almost all the characters in Rise of Planet of the Apes played just one emotion: Dodge was always angry, Jacobs always greedy (a greedy businessman--what a concept) Caroline was always pretty, the Reardon's neighbor (David Hewlett) was always angry (to the point where it was becoming comical).
+Almost all the characters in Rise of Planet of the Apes played just one emotion: Dodge was always angry, Jacobs always greedy, Caroline was always pretty, the Reardon's neighbor (David Hewlett) was always angry (to the point where it was becoming comical).
 Pinto suffered the most out of the script's lack of human interest: she was just there.
 It's not so much that the performances were bad as they were underwritten (though props to Felton for handling an American accent well, although maybe he should stay away from being the bad guy in films for a while).

 The better performance (human character) came from Lithgow.
 The scenes with him and Franco as father and son played beautifully (making their final scene rather sad and touching).
 It is unfortunate that he doesn't make it to the closing credits, given how his story of a man who is restored to life only to see it cruelly snatched away is more interesting than the 'love story' between Will and Caroline (although it is reminiscent of the Flowers for Algernon adaptation Charlie).
 Franco doesn't quite pull of the "scientific genius" aspect of Will, but he did show himself better when playing the concerned son.
 Granted, this plot element wasn't the most original in Rise of Planet of the Apes, but it gives us the required motivation for Will's unethical and illegal actions.

 This is the time to single out the best performance (non-human character): Andy Serkis' Caesar.
-Serkis is now the go-to man when it comes to motion-capture performances, and he has the movements of a chimp down perfectly, but he also makes Caesar a sympathetic character (though at times, a bit frightening in how he looks): menacing when he isn't suppose to be.
-I'd vote him a special Oscar for continuing to give great performances without being able to be seen (as when he played Gollum in The Lord of the Rings: The Two Towers and Return of the King--though we did see him briefly in the last one).
+Serkis is now the go-to man when it comes to motion-capture performances, and he has the movements of a chimp down perfectly, but he also makes Caesar a sympathetic character though at times, a bit frightening in how he looks: menacing when he isn't suppose to be.
+I'd vote him a special Oscar for continuing to give great performances without being able to be seen (as when he played Gollum in The Lord of the Rings: The Two Towers and Return of the King).

 Next Planet of the Apes Film: Dawn of Planet of the Apes